-- One out of every four students (22%) report being bullied during the school year.
-(National Center for Educational Statistics, 2015)
+- Almost one out of every four students (22%) report being bullied during the school year (National Center for Educational Statistics, 2015).

-- More than half of bullying situations (57 percent) stop when a peer intervenes on behalf of the student being bullied.
-(Hawkins, Pepler, and Craig, 2001)
+- More than half of bullying situations (57%) stop when a peer intervenes on behalf of the student being bullied (Hawkins, Pepler, & Craig, 2001).

-- School-based bullying prevention programs decrease bullying by up to 25%.
-(McCallion and Feder, 2013)
+- School-based bullying prevention programs decrease bullying by up to 25% (McCallion & Feder, 2013).

 Effects of Bullying

-- Students who experience bullying are twice as likely as non-bullied peers to experience negative health effects such as headaches and stomachaches.
-(Gini and Pozzoli, 2013)
+- Students who experience bullying are twice as likely as non-bullied peers to experience negative health effects such as headaches and stomachaches (Gini & Pozzoli, 2013).

 Statistics about bullying of students with disabilities

-- Only 10 U.S. studies have been conducted on the connection between bullying and developmental disabilities, but all of these studies found that children with disabilities were two to three times more likely to be bullied than their nondisabled peers.
-(Disabilities: Insights from across fields and around the world; Marshall, Kendall, Banks & Gover (Eds.), 2009)
+- Only 10 U.S. studies have been conducted on the connection between bullying and developmental disabilities, but all of these studies found that children with disabilities were two to three times more likely to be bullied than their nondisabled peers (Disabilities: Insights from across fields and around the world; Marshall, Kendall, Banks & Gover, 2009).

-- When reporting bullying youth in special education were told not to tattle almost twice as often as youth not in special education.
-(Davis and Nixon, 2010)
+- When reporting bullying youth in special education were told not to tattle almost twice as often as youth not in special education (Davis & Nixon, 2010).

 Statistics about bullying of students of color

-- More than one third of adolescents reporting bullying report bias-based school bullying.
-(Russell, Sinclair, Poteat, and Koenig, 2012)
+- More than one third of adolescents reporting bullying report bias-based school bullying (Russell, Sinclair, Poteat, & Koenig, 2012).

-- Bias-based bullying is more strongly associated with compromised health than general bullying.
-(Russell, Sinclair, Poteat, and Koenig, 2012)
+- Bias-based bullying is more strongly associated with compromised health than general bullying (Russell, Sinclair, Poteat, & Koenig, 2012).

 Statistics about bullying of students who identify or are perceived as LGBTQ

-- Peer victimization of all youth was less likely to occur in schools with bullying policies that are inclusive of LGBTQ students.
-(Hatzenbuehler and Keyes, 2012)
+- Peer victimization of all youth was less likely to occur in schools with bullying policies that are inclusive of LGBTQ students (Hatzenbuehler & Keyes, 2012).

-- 63.5% of students feel unsafe because of their sexual orientation, and 43.9% because of their gender expression.
-(National School Climate Survey, 2011)
+- 55.5% of LGBT students feel unsafe at school because of their sexual orientation, and 37.8% because of their gender expression (National School Climate Survey, 2013).

-- 31.8% of LGBTQ students missed at least one entire day of school in the past month because they felt unsafe or uncomfortable.
-(National School Climate Survey, 2011).
+- 30.3% of LGBT students missed at least one entire day at school in the past month because they felt unsafe or uncomfortable, and 10.6% missed four or more days in the past month (National School Climate Survey, 2013).

-- 64% of students enrolled in weight-loss programs reported experiencing weight-based victimization.
-(Puhl, Peterson, and Luedicke, 2012)
+- 64% of students enrolled in weight-loss programs reported experiencing weight-based victimization (Puhl, Peterson, & Luedicke, 2012).

-- One third of girls and one fourth of boys report weight-based teasing from peers, but prevalence rates increase to approximately 60% among the heaviest students.
-(Puhl, Luedicke, and Heuer, 2011)
+- One third of girls and one fourth of boys report weight-based teasing from peers, but prevalence rates increase to approximately 60% among the heaviest students (Puhl, Luedicke, & Heuer, 2011).

-- 84% of students observed students perceived as overweight being called names or getting teased during physical activities.
-(Puhl, Luedicke, and Heuer, 2011)
+- 84% of students observed students perceived as overweight being called names or getting teased during physical activities (Puhl, Luedicke, & Heuer, 2011).

 Bullying and Suicide

-- There is a strong association between bullying and suicide-related behaviors, but this relationship is often mediated by other factors, including depression and delinquency.
-(Hertz, Donato, and Wright, 2013)
+- There is a strong association between bullying and suicide-related behaviors, but this relationship is often mediated by other factors, including depression, violent behavior, and substance abuse (Reed, Nugent, & Cooper, 2015).

-- Students who are both bullied and engage in bullying behavior are the highest risk group for adverse outcomes.
-(Espelage and Holt, 2013)
+- Students who are both bullied and engage in bullying behavior are the highest risk group for adverse outcomes (Espelage & Holt, 2013).

 - Suicide is not a natural response to being bullied.
 This myth has the dangerous potential to normalize suicide behavior in response to suicide and thereby create copycat behavior among students (Center for Disease Control, 2014).

-- Bullied youth were most likely to report that actions that accessed support from others made a positive difference.
-(Davis and Nixon, 2010)
+- Bullied youth were most likely to report that actions that accessed support from others made a positive difference (Davis & Nixon, 2010).

-- Actions aimed at changing the behavior of the bullying youth (fighting, getting back at them, telling them to stop, etc.) were rated as more likely to make things worse.
-(Davis and Nixon, 2010)
+- Actions aimed at changing the behavior of the bullying youth (fighting, getting back at them, telling them to stop, etc.) were rated as more likely to make things worse (Davis & Nixon, 2010).

-- Students reported that the most helpful things teachers can do are: listen to the student, check in with them afterwards to see if the bullying stopped, and give the student advice.
-(Davis and Nixon, 2010)
+- Students reported that the most helpful things teachers can do are: listen to the student, check in with them afterwards to see if the bullying stopped, and give the student advice (Davis & Nixon, 2010).

-- Students reported that the most harmful things teachers can do are: tell the student to solve the problem themselves, tell the student that the bullying wouldn’t happen if they acted differently, ignored what was going on, or tell the student to stop tattling.
-(Davis and Nixon, 2010)
+- Students reported that the most harmful things teachers can do are: tell the student to solve the problem themselves, tell the student that the bullying wouldn’t happen if they acted differently, ignored what was going on, or tell the student to stop tattling (Davis & Nixon, 2010).

-- As reported by students who have been bullied, the self-actions that had some of the most negative impacts (telling the person to stop/how I feel, walking away, pretending it doesn’t bother me) are often used by youth and often recommended to youth.
-(Davis and Nixon, 2010)
+- As reported by students who have been bullied, the self-actions that had some of the most negative impacts (telling the person to stop/how I feel, walking away, pretending it doesn’t bother me) are often used by youth and often recommended to youth (Davis & Nixon, 2010).

-- Students who experience bullying report that allying and supportive actions from their peers (such as spending time with the student, talking to him/her, helping him/her get away, or giving advice) were the most helpful actions from bystanders.
-(Davis and Nixon, 2010)
+- Students who experience bullying report that allying and supportive actions from their peers (such as spending time with the student, talking to him/her, helping him/her get away, or giving advice) were the most helpful actions from bystanders (Davis & Nixon, 2010).

-- Students who experience bullying are more likely to find peer actions helpful than educator or self-actions.
-(Davis and Nixon, 2010)
+- Students who experience bullying are more likely to find peer actions helpful than educator or self-actions (Davis & Nixon, 2010).